Marine Operations

 Vessels

-The sanctuary operates two research vessels (R/Vs), the 52-foot R/V Gannet and 36-foot R/V Sam Gray.
-Both are used for research and monitoring, diving, education and public outreach, and testing emerging technologies.
-The sanctuary fleet logs as many as 80 days-at-sea a year supporting the missions of the sanctuary and partners.
-These days-at-sea yield research data that contribute to continued protection of resources within the sanctuary, and also reach the public through staff's participation in outreach events and publications by our staff and partners.
-Additionally, the NOAA Ship Nancy Foster supports multi-day expeditions in the sanctuary hosting larger teams of scientists.
+The sanctuary operates the 52-foot research vessel R/V Gannet for research and monitoring, diving, education, public outreach, and testing emerging technologies.
+The Gannet logs as many as 80 days-at-sea a year supporting the missions of the sanctuary and partners.
+These days-at-sea yield research and monitoring data that contribute to continued protection of resources within the sanctuary, and also reach the public through the participation in outreach events and publications by our staff and partners.
+Additionally, the NOAA Ship Nancy Foster supports multi-day expeditions in the sanctuary, providing a larger platform for sustained offshore operations that can support concurrent scientific investigations by several teams of scientists.

 Technologies